rgrannell1/hq/README.md

 ### Files

 ```
   dist/     compiled code, so people don't need to manually compile to test
   src/
+  test/     tests for hq
 ```

 ### License